mikesj-public/rgb_animation_julia/README.md

 # rgb_animation_julia

+Project to create animations which have every 24-bit RGB colour in them once (or a set number of times each)

 Run with command line julia rgb_animation.jl output_folder --args

-details of args can be seen via julia rgb_animation.jl --help
+Details of args can be seen via julia rgb_animation.jl --help

-This will create a new directory output_folder (in the same directory as rgb_animation), then create a series of images based on the RGB animation algorithm.
-To create an mp4 (24 frames/s) in a unix system, you can cd to the folder and run: --

-ffmpeg -f image2 -r 24 -pattern_type glob -i '*.png' animation.mp4
+This will create a new directory output_folder (in the same directory as rgb_animation), then create a series of images in the folder based on the RGB animation algorithm.
+To create an mp4 (24 frames/s) in a unix system, you can cd to the folder and run ffmpeg -f image2 -r 24 -pattern_type glob -i '*.png' animation.mp4

 Blog post about this program can be found at ::TODO::